Tamarack Institute Webinar

 Sheila Murray is a writer, documentary filmmaker, sound editor and communications specialist.
 Her 2009 – 2013 research, communications and outreach for the Omega Foundation’s community-based project, SmartSaver, contributed to reaching thousands of Toronto community workers and families and creating successful partnerships and networks.

-She has a BAA in Journalism and MA in Immigration and Settlement Studies.
+She has a BAA in Journalism and an MA in Immigration and Settlement Studies.

 Lidia Ferreria, former Executive Director of FutureWatch Environment and Development Education Partners